byteninja9/dotfiles/README.md

 ## Description

-This repository contains my personal configuration files for tmux and zsh.
+This repository contains my personal configuration files for tmux, nvim and zsh.
 These dotfiles are designed to enhance productivity and provide a customized terminal experience.
 The setup includes personalized themes, plugins, and key bindings to streamline workflows and improve efficiency.

 ## Installation Instructions